Skip to Content

 Kamala Beach

-Kamala Beach is a very likable beach, with soft golden sand.
+With soft golden sand, Kamala Beach is a very likable Phuket beach.
 The ocean floor is also nice and soft with little in the way of seashells or rocks, so your kids can probably get by without water shoes here.
 It’s not a very long beach though, which makes it feel more crowded.

 If you are lucky enough to be there as the tide is going out or before the hordes of jet skis arrive, the water can be quite tranquil, but the water sports activities such as jet skies and parasailing mean that there will be large waves coming unexpectedly; some of them can be large enough to knock over small children who may be unaware, so watch your kids closely at all times.